-Her father is a retired occupational therapist and her mother worked for the Iowa Department of the Blind.
+Her father is a retired occupational therapist and her mother worked for the Iowa Department for the Blind.
 Like both of her parents, Paulette and one of her older sisters, Amy, is legally blind; but the trait that defines this family is their passion to work directly with people living with disabilities to make an impact on their lives.
-Paulette grew up immersed in activities and events for people with disabilities, so when it came time to decide what she wanted to do for a career as an adult, she felt a calling to be involved in social work.
+Paulette grew up immersed in activities and events for people with disabilities.
+So when it came time to decide what she wanted to do for a career as an adult, she felt a calling to be involved in social work.

 At IndependenceFirst, she developed an extensive network of partnerships among local and national services for people with disabilities.
-As Executive Director of the Center for Deaf-Blind Persons, she expanded the center’s services and the public awareness of the deaf-blind population.
+As executive director of the Center for Deaf-Blind Persons, she expanded the center’s services and the public awareness of the deaf-blind population.
 She founded the Midwest Resource Network on Vision Loss and Disabilities, a web-based referral program for services and resources for individuals with disabilities.
-But what brought her to Outlook Enrichment was her desire to work one-on-one with clients and families.
+But what brought her to Outlook Enrichment was her desire to work one-on-one with program participants and families.

 Paulette is a mother of five and grandmother of three.
-In addition to being a program manager, she will also carry the unofficial title of “resident botanist” at Outlook because of her love of gardening.
+In addition to being an executive director, she will also carry the unofficial title of “resident botanist” at Enrichment because of her love of gardening.
 She devotes her extra time to care for nearly 180 indoor plants!